The Death of Paid Acquisition

 What This Means for You

-The new game is:
+The game now is:

 - Cultural relevance over media efficiency

-- Manufacturing scarcity over scaling spend
+- Manufactured scarcity over more spend

-- Building communities that compound
+- Communities that compound

-- Creating content that doesn't look like content
+- Content that doesn't look like content